7SENSEXO/csgocheats/sdk-main/README.md

 # sdk

-This is an sdk base that I've been working on.
-Originally is for personal use and to practice with.
-However, my hard drive keep corrupting the sdk.
-So I decided to upload here and download it whenever without the worry of being courrupted.
-You can use it if you want, primarily this project is for personal use and a safe place to keep it.
+I've been developing an SDK foundation that was initially intended for personal use and as a means to refine my skills.
+Unfortunately, my hard drive repeatedly suffered from corruption issues while storing the SDK.
+Consequently, I opted to upload it here, enabling me to download it whenever I need it without concerns about corruption.
+Feel free to utilize it if you find it helpful; though, this project primarily serves as a secure repository for my personal use.